MouriNaruto/MouriNaruto/ReadMe.md

 I found I'm more suitable to write documentation style articles managed via Git.

 I need to make a website generator for my documents first.
+But first I have made a geeky style website index page to start the transition.

 #### My first technical book